theOrlin/sg-products/README.md

 ## To Start

-In the project directory, run the following in order:
+In the project directory, run the following commands in order:

-1. `npm server`
+1. `npm run server`
 2. `npm start`

 `npm server` runs the mock api on port 3001.